Holy Basil / Tulsi

 Storing:

-If very fresh and loosely bagged in plastic, this basil will keep up to 2 days in the fridge.
+If very fresh and loosely bagged in plastic, this basil will keep 2 to 3 days in the fridge.
 If you buy it at a market you'll be lucky if it lasts long enough to get it home.
 If the leaves are only a little wilted you can refresh it somewhat by cutting the stem ends off and immersing the whole bunch completely in cold water for an hour, then dry in your salad spinner.

 Substitutes: